How to Calculate Average Growth Rate in Excel (3 Easy Methods)

 Calculate Average Growth Rate

-Read More: How to Calculate Average Percentage Change in Excel (3 Simple Ways)
+Read More: How to Calculate Class Average in Excel

-Here, we will calculate the average growth rate for a particular time period.
+Here, we will calculate the average growth rate for a particular period.
 Here we will use the LN function to calculate the average growth rate.
-The following formula will use for calculating the average growth rate.
+The following formula will be used for calculating the average growth rate.

 We can easily apply this formula to find the average growth rate for our dataset shown below.